2022 - present

 2012 (founding member) - present

-Trevor Rines is an voice & stage actor, musician, writer, composer, boardgame designer, occasional foamsmither of suits of armour, & a frequent & notorious punster,
+Trevor Rines is a voice & stage actor, musician, writer, composer, boardgame designer, occasional foamsmither of suits of armour, & a frequent & notorious punster.

 As a writer, he's quoted on DNA in New Scientist magazine, The Dictionary of Canadian Quotations, & scientific journals.
 He's also written many orchestra programme notes, & is currently researching & writing a book called Oddly Controversial Things: Conversational Depth Charges for Any Occasion.

-His music & songs have appeared onstage in Macbeth, As You Like It, & The Joker of Seville.
-Initially a pianist, flautist, & singer, he’s studied almost every instrument of the orchestra.
+He's composed the incidental music & songs for live theatre productions, including Macbeth, As You Like It, & The Joker of Seville.
+Initially a pianist, flautist, & singer, he’s studied nearly every instrument of the orchestra.
 With the Newfoundland & Irish band, Merasheen, he sang, & played penny whistle, bodhrán, & ugly stick.